Minnesota Starvation Experiment: Results

 Preliminary pamphlets containing key results from the Minnesota Starvation Experiment were produced and used extensively by aid workers in Europe and Asia in the months after World War II.

-The full report of results from the Minnesota Starvation Experiment was published 5 years later, in 1950 in a two-volume, 1,385-page text titled The Biology of Human Starvation, University of Minnesota Press.
+In 1950, the full report of results from the Minnesota Starvation Experiment was published in a two-volume, 1,385-page text titled The Biology of Human Starvation, University of Minnesota Press.
 The 50-chapter work contains an extensive analysis of the physiological and psychological data collected during the study, and a comprehensive literature review.

 Two subjects were dismissed for failing to maintain the dietary restrictions imposed during the starvation phase of the experiment, and the data for two others were not used in the analysis of the results.

 Among the conclusions from the study was the confirmation that prolonged semi-starvation produces significant increases in depression, hysteria and hypochondriasis as measured using the Minnesota Multiphasic Personality Inventory.
-Indeed, most of the subjects experienced periods of severe emotional distress and depression.
+Most of the subjects experienced periods of severe emotional distress and depression.

-The rehab phase proved to be psychologically the hardest phase for most of the men with extreme effects including self-mutilation, where one subject, Sam Legg, amputated three fingers of his hand with an axe, though the subject was unsure if he had done so intentionally or accidentally.
+The rehabilitation phase proved to be psychologically the hardest phase for most of the men, with extreme effects including self-mutilation, where one subject, Sam Legg, amputated three fingers of his hand with an axe, though the subject was unsure if he had done so intentionally or accidentally.
 Participants exhibited a preoccupation with food, both during the starvation period and the rehabilitation phase.
 Sexual interest was drastically reduced, and the volunteers showed signs of social withdrawal and isolation.

 The participants reported a decline in concentration, comprehension and judgment capabilities, although the standardized tests administered showed no actual signs of diminished capacity.
 There were marked declines in physiological processes indicative of decreases in each subject's basal metabolic rate (the energy required by the body in a state of rest), reflected in reduced body temperature, respiration and heart rate.
 Some of the subjects exhibited edema in their extremities.